YangYuHsiangGeogrpahy/Taiwan_Banana_2022/README.md

-This is a Interactive Web Map of Production of Banana in Taiwan in 2022 year Mapping Author: YANG YU HSIANG
+This is an Interactive Web Map of Yield of Banana in Taiwan in year 2022.
+Mapping Author: YANG YU HSIANG
-MApping Time: 2024
+Mapping Time: 2024
+Mapping Location: Taipei City, Taiwan